Skip to content

 Settings UI

-Users manage services through the settings screen: - Add — pick from the list of available services (can add the same service multiple times); the OpenAI-Compatible API and the on-device Local Model are pinned to the top of the picker, with the remaining providers sorted alphabetically - Remove — delete an instance and its stored credentials; deletion is deferred with a snackbar "Undo" option (~4 seconds) before the service is permanently removed - Reorder — drag to change priority (first = primary, rest = fallbacks) - Configure — per-instance API key, model selection, base URL (OpenAI-Compatible only) - Free fallback toggle — controls whether Free is appended as last resort
+Users manage services through the settings screen: - Add — pick from the list of available services (can add the same service multiple times); the OpenAI-Compatible API and the on-device Local Model are pinned to the top of the picker, followed by the highlighted featured provider Atlas Cloud, with the remaining providers sorted alphabetically - Remove — delete an instance and its stored credentials; deletion is deferred with a snackbar "Undo" option (~4 seconds) before the service is permanently removed - Reorder — drag to change priority (first = primary, rest = fallbacks) - Configure — per-instance API key, model selection, base URL (OpenAI-Compatible only; optional custom model id via checkbox) - Free fallback toggle — controls whether Free is appended as last resort - Sponsors — the Free tier card lists all GitHub sponsors in a single grid, with active sponsors first followed by past sponsors

 Key Files